ecodallaluna/back2bake/_posts/2018-5-1-Italian-Cheesecake.md

 * 2 tablespoons of Muscovado sugar

 **Tips:**
-* Muscovado sugar has a strong molasses taste that fiercely blend with the cheese filling;
+* Muscovado sugar has a strong molasses taste that blend nicely with the cheese filling;
 * Equivalent quantity of honey can be a substitute of the Muscovado sugar if you prefer a less indulgent taste.
 However, it will be harder to incorporate the honey directly to the crumbled cookies.
 I suggest to melt the honey with the hot butter before to incorporate the cookies to the mix.

 *Cheese filling:*